isomerpages/moh-upec/_our-work/Policy & Professional Standard/Overview.md

 regulate healthcare services in Singapore.
-It replaces the Private Hospitals and Medical Clinics Act (PHMCA), allowing for a more adaptable approach to regulating healthcare services beyond physical premises as new care models and services develop.</p>
+It replaces the Private Hospitals and Medical Clinics Act (PHMCA), allowing for a more adaptable approach to regulating healthcare services beyond physical premises as new care models and services develop.
+The HCSA provides regulatory clarity for service providers, enhancing care provision and continuity for patients.</p>
-<p>The HCSA provides regulatory clarity for service providers, enhancing
+<p>Under this new regulatory framework, all private ambulance services must
-care provision and continuity for patients.
-Under this new regulatory framework, all private ambulance services must be licensed.
+be licensed.
 Private Ambulance Operators (PAOs) must apply for an HCSA license to provide either Emergency Ambulance Service (EAS) or Medical Transport Service (MTS).</p>
 <p>To obtain the HCSA license, Emergency Ambulance Services (EAS) and Medical
 Transport Services (MTS) must meet both general licensing requirements applicable to all licensees and specific requirements for ambulances.
 After